horstf/hammerspoon-ssh-picker/README.md

 ```
 Entering `cmd+alt+S` will now display your ssh hosts for you to pick from.

 Since some terminals may take a little to start up (mine at least) there is a one second timer set before the ssh command will be executed.
-If your terminal is faster or slower you can adjust the `seconds` variable in the file to make it work better.
+If your terminal is faster or slower you can adjust the `ssh.wait_seconds` variable in the file to make it work better.